timsong-cpp/papers/3136_niebloid/niebloid.md

 ### 16.3.3.?
 Algorithm function objects [niebloid] {-}

-[#]{.pnum} For clarity of exposition, this document depicts certain customization point objects ([customization.point.object]{.sref}) as sets of one or more overloaded function templates.
-These customization point objects are termed _algorithm function objects_.
+[#]{.pnum} An _algorithm function object_ is a customization point object ([customization.point.object]{.sref}) that is specified as one or more overloaded function templates.
 The name of these function templates designates the corresponding algorithm function object.

-[#]{.pnum} For an algorithm function object `o`, let _`S`_ be the corresponding set of function templates shown in this document.
+[#]{.pnum} For an algorithm function object `o`, let _`S`_ be the corresponding set of function templates.
 Then for any sequence of arguments `args...`, `o(args...)` is expression-equivalent to `s(args...)`, where the result of name lookup for `s` is the overload set _`S`_.